aadedayo/COSC-1337/README.md

 # COSC-1337
+OBJECT ORIENTED PROGRAMMING - COSC 1337 introduces the concepts of object-oriented programming to students with a background in the procedural paradigm.
+Topics covered include a review of control structures and data types, the object-oriented programming paradigm, object-oriented design, an overview of programming language principles, simple analysis of algorithms, basic searching and sorting techniques, and an introduction to software engineering issues.

-These are some of the java programs i wrote at UT-Tyler.
+These are some of the java programs i wrote in this class.

 I have either normal comments or Javadoc in most of them, in order to explain how i wrote the program.

   # Project Name - Information about Cars/Airplanes
   * File name - Airplane-1.java